-There are many reasons to love my adopted hometown… notably the local artisans, volunteers, warriors, and pit masters that make Elgin a better place.
-In the next few months, on a semi-regular basis, I plan to spotlight anything and everything that inspires me and makes me proud to call Elgin My New Hometown.
+There are many reasons to love my adopted hometown… notably the local artisans, volunteers, warriors, and businesses that make Elgin a better place.

 As I write this post I realize that today, March 21st, is World Down Syndrome Day… Serendipity indeed.